fuzonmedia/apache-superset-AKS-SSL/README.md

 This repo consist with all the required YML that will help to deploy apache superset in a Azure kubernetes (K8S) cluster having your own domain / subdomain pointed with Lets encrypt SSL setup

-For detailed instructions of steps use my article posted here
+For detailed instructions of steps use my article posted [**Here**] (https://medium.com/@niladridey933/installation-of-superset-in-k8s-aks-having-ssl-installed-a5d5e1bcdc82)